Compare the best business bank accounts in the US (2025)

 What is a business account?

-Whether offered by a traditional bank or a modern fintech like Airwallex, a business account is essential for managing business finances, keeping personal and business funds separate, and streamlining tax compliance.
-Unlike personal accounts, business accounts often provide tailored features such as higher transaction limits, payroll management, and multi-currency capabilities.
+Whether opened with a traditional bank or a modern fintech like Airwallex, a business account is essential for managing company finances, separating personal and business funds, and simplifying tax reporting.
+Unlike personal accounts, business accounts are designed with features such as higher transaction limits, payroll support, and multi-currency capabilities to meet business needs.

 5 things to consider when opening a business account